nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 The protocol identifies the server and client roles.
 A client can be a server and vice versa.
 The individual operations define what to do in certain cases.

+Each list has a unique `seed` value.
+The seed value is used by a server to identify a specific instance of a list.
+This is used to prevent client _locking_ based on timestamps and enables switching between servers for the same service.

 ### 3.1 Registration

 Clients can publish a Verifiable Presentation to the server by sending it in an HTTP POST to the service endpoint.